mjp41/cpython/Doc/regions.md

 ### Phase 6: Memory management

-The existing Python cycle detector in 3.12 uses a doubly linked list effectively per interpreter.
+The existing Python cycle detector in 3.12 uses a doubly linked list of objects effectively per interpreter.
+This is not suitable once we have concurrency.
+There are two cases to consider:

+* Immutable objects, and
+* Regions.

-We need to make each region contain its own DLL, and then we can scan the DLL for cycle detection.
+For regions, we need to make each region contain its own DLL, and then we can scan the DLL for cycle detection.
+When an object is promoted to a region, it can be moved from the interpreter's DLL to the region's DLL.

+For immutable objects need to be shared between threads, but that precludes the use of the DLL without incurring locks.
+We have developed a new algorithm for reference counting immutable state using strongly connected components and union-find.
+We need to implement this algorithm inside the Python runtime, and then perform reference counting for immutable objects at the level of the SCC.
+This is fully documented and the code is available in the main Verona runtime repository: [https://github.com/microsoft/verona-rt/blob/main/src/rt/region/freeze.h](freeze.h).

 ### Phase 7: Concurrency

 Expose `when` and integrate with multiple interpreters.

-### Phase 8: More efficient region representation.
+### Phase 9: More efficient region representation.

 The doubly linked list and the additional region pointer is too much state.
 We can represent the region pointer as a reference into a region object, and use that to find the region efficiently.
 This should reduce the memory overhead of the region system from